Healthcare & Social Care

 Evidence can include policies, procedures, training records, technical configurations, audit reports, and screenshots.
 The more comprehensive your evidence, the stronger your submission.

-The DSPT is structured around the 10 National Data Guardian (NDG) data security standards:
+For organisations on the standards-based track, the DSPT is structured around the 10 National Data Guardian (NDG) data security standards.
+(Organisations on the CAF-aligned track are assessed against the CAF objectives and outcomes instead.)

 1. Personal confidentiality: All staff ensure that personal confidential data is handled, stored and transmitted securely